 The Second Amendment protects your right to own a gun.
 However, gun rights are not unlimited.
 In order to protect public safety, State law can limit how, when, and where you can use certain weapons.
 As a result, it can be unlawful to brandish – or show – a firearm or weapon in the presence of others.
 You could face criminal charges if you brandish the weapon in a rude or threatening way.
-Call our San Diego brandishing a weapon or firearm attorney today to schedule a free consultation and learn more.
+Call our San Diego brandishing a weapon or firearm attorney today to schedule an initial consultation and learn more.

 Are you facing criminal charges for brandishing a weapon?
 Contact the Law Office of Vikas Bajaj for immediate legal assistance.
 Our criminal defense attorneys have more than 19 years of experience handling the most serious criminal matters in San Diego.
 We know that your future is in jeopardy and will do everything we can to protect it.